 In fact one of the most spectacular turtle spots in the Seychelles is the remote Bird island.
 Famous for its diverse bird-life which is well worth seeing in itself, you’re almost guaranteed to swim alongside turtles here.

-A hike up Niz d’Aigle on La Digue island will give you panoramic views over the island and across the Indian Ocean.
+Why not hike up Niz d’Aigle on La Digue island too.
+That will give you panoramic views over the island and across the Indian Ocean.
 It’s one of our favorite hiking spots in the archipelago.

 Hotels and guest houses in the Seychelles are more integrated into the community, so a Seychelles vacation will have more of a ‘local’ feel than one in the Maldives.
 That also opens up opportunities for excursions away from the hotel.

-In both countries, English is widely spoken and understood.
+Luckily though, in both countries English is widely spoken and understood.

 The culture in the Maldives is vibrant, interesting, and definitely worth discovering though.